2011 Big East Conference men's soccer tournament

-The 2011 Big East Conference men's soccer tournament is the 2011 edition of the tournament, which determines the men's college soccer champion of the Big East Conference, as well as the conference's automatic berth into the 2011 NCAA Division I Men's Soccer Championship.
-The tournament will begin on November 2, 2011 and conclude with the Big East championship on November 13, 2011.
-The championship, along with the semifinal fixtures will be played at soccer-specific stadium Red Bull Arena in Harrison, New Jersey.
+The 2011 Big East Conference men's soccer tournament was the 2011 edition of the tournament, which determined the men's college soccer champion of the Big East Conference, as well as the conference's automatic berth into the 2011 NCAA Division I Men's Soccer Championship.
+The tournament began on November 3, 2011 and concluded with the Big East championship on November 13, 2011.
+The championship, along with the semifinal fixtures, was played at soccer-specific stadium Red Bull Arena in Harrison, New Jersey.